 After the planning session you usually have to wait a few days or up to 2 weeks for the physicist and your radiotherapy doctor to create your treatment plan.

-You then get an appointment for your first dose of radiotherapy.
+You then get an appointment for your first session of radiotherapy.

 Having your treatment

-Once you are in the right position the staff leave you alone in the room.
-This is so they are not exposed to the radiation.
+Once you are in the right position your radiographers leave you alone in the room.
+This is so they are not exposed to radiation.
+You are alone for between 15 and 30 minutes.
+Your radiographers watch you carefully on a closed circuit television screen (CCTV) and can speak to you through an intercom.

-You can't feel radiotherapy when you actually have the treatment.
-It doesn’t hurt but the couch is hard and you may feel uncomfortable.
+You can't feel anything when you actually have the treatment.
+It doesn’t hurt but the couch is hard and you might feel uncomfortable.

 The machine may beep from time to time.